-South Africa is commonly referred to as a “World in one Country” with its two oceans, subtropical savannah, arid scrubland, deserts and mountain ranges.
+South Africa is commonly referred to as a “World in One Country” with its two oceans, subtropical savannah, arid scrubland, deserts and mountain ranges.
 It is roughly twice the size of Texas.
-The country is so diverse, with its beautiful climate and flora in the southwest, high-altitude central plateau surrounded by the Drakensberg Mountainsin its mid section, and the coastal plain with cliffs plunging directly into the sea in the South.
+The country is so diverse, with its beautiful climate and flora in the southwest, high-altitude central plateau surrounded by the Drakensberg Mountains in its midsection, and the coastal plain with cliffs plunging directly into the sea in the South.
 In the east, the lowlands are more extensive and are best known for the rich wildlife found in the expansive Kruger National Park.

 Kruger National Park, situated north of Johannesburg, is Africa’s oldest established wildlife park (1898) and offers one of the best safari experiences in Africa.
 Here you will have the opportunity to see the largest variety of wildlife in Africa including the “Big Five”, hippo, crocodile, giraffe, cheetah and much more.
 Kruger is also one of the best-maintained parks in Africa.
-On the park’s western border you’ll find a host of excellent private game reserves, some offering exceptionally high quality accommodation and game viewing.
+On the park’s western border you’ll find a host of excellent private game reserves, some offering exceptionally high-quality accommodation and game viewing.

 Cape Town is a highlight of any trip to South Africa.
 Its natural beauty makes it one of the most attractive cities in the world.
-Gorgeous beaches with Table Mountain as its back drop can be found right in the heart of the city.
+Gorgeous beaches with Table Mountain as its backdrop can be found right in the heart of the city.
 With over 600 wine estates and a magnet for world-famous chefs, Cape Town is also considered the culinary and wine capital of the subcontinent.
 Some of the top attractions of the city include the Victoria and Albert Waterfront, Robben Island, the Townships, and the Kirstenbosch Botanical Gardens.

-The Garden Route – South Africa’s Garden Route is a 124-mile drive along the south coastline between Mossel Bay and the Mouth of the Storm River.
+The Garden Route – South Africa’s Garden Route is a 124-mile drive along the southern coastline between Mossel Bay and the Mouth of the Storm River.
 It winds through resort towns such as George, Wilderness, Knysna and Plettenberg Bay, some of South Africa’s favorite small towns.
 This drive is considered to be one of the great coastal drives in the world.